ThomasSpare/The-Kit-artist-page/README.md

 [Reference website: Carl Cox](https://carlcox.com/) Using media query the same effect could be possible on smaller devices.
-I also liked the style of menu from Carl Cox site on mobile devices so that was something I tried to incorporate in the build.
+I also liked the style of menu from Carl Cox site on mobile devices so that was something I wanted to incorporate in the build.
+Unfortunatly build a hamburger navbar was to complicated at my level.

-Its an effective yet tasteful way to present photos for the user.
+Using zoom is an effective yet tasteful way to present photos for the user.
 As these photos are from live shows the goal is to get the users more interested in visiting a show.